TEXAS THESPIANS

 WHO CAN ATTEND?

-ANY Texas 6th-8th grade theatre teacher, director, or administrator with 6th-8th grade theatre (or theatre loving) students.
+ANY Texas 6th-8th-grade theatre teacher, director, or administrator with 6th-8th-grade theatre (or theatre-loving) students.
 All students must be registered and accompanied by an adult sponsor.
 International Thespian Society chartered troupes AND schools with no official chartered troupe can attend.

 COST?